-Judge rules for Exxon Mobil in suit over climate regulations
+Exxon Mobil prevails in lawsuit over climate regulations

 “We provided our investors with accurate information on the risks of climate change,” the Irving, Texas-based company said in a statement.
 “Lawsuits that waste millions of dollars of taxpayer money do nothing to advance meaningful actions that reduce the risks of climate change.”

+James’ office didn’t immediately have a statement.
+The Democrat’s office had hoped the court would order Exxon to pay an estimated $476 million to $1.6 billion in restitution to shareholders.

-The Democrat’s office accused Exxon Mobil of essentially keeping two sets of books — telling the public that it was fully taking into account the costs of potential future climate regulations in a warming world, while lowballing those costs behind the scenes as it made investment decisions and assessed the value of its oil and gas reserves.
+The lawsuit accused Exxon Mobil of essentially keeping two sets of books — telling the public that it was fully taking into account the costs of potential future climate regulations in a warming world, while lowballing those costs behind the scenes as it made investment decisions and assessed the value of its oil and gas reserves.

+The burning of fossil fuels for electricity, transportation and heat is the main source of manmade heat-trapping carbon emissions.
+Scientists have warned that the world must cut those emissions to stave off the worst effects of warming.

+Exxon Mobil has used two different metrics to account for potential carbon costs: a “proxy cost” for predicting how regulations worldwide might reduce demand for oil and gas, and a “greenhouse gas cost” used to figure how local regulations might affect specific projects.

+Its executives and attorneys said the company applied the appropriate costs depending on the situation.
+But the attorney general’s office said the two-part system added up to minimizing emissions price tags on some oil and gas development projects, making them look more financially attractive.

+“Exxon applied much lower costs or no costs at all,” attorney Jonathan Zweig said last month in the state’s closing argument after a 12-day trial.

-Exxon Mobil Corp. said it did nothing wrong, took climate change seriously and had no incentive to underestimate its future costs.
+Exxon Mobil said it did nothing wrong, took climate change seriously and had no incentive to underestimate its future costs.

-“We would be misinforming ourselves,” former CEO and ex-Secretary of State Rex Tillerson testified in October.
+“We knew it was a real issue,” former CEO and ex-Secretary of State Rex Tillerson testified in October.
+“We tried to understand how this was going to affect everything.”

+He said Exxon Mobil’s system for gauging climate risks and costs that was “as robust as we could make it at the time, and continued to try to improve it.”